setting no limits

 Limitations are perceptions of what we can achieve.
 Period.

 Anders has devoted his life to this message.
 To inspire a movement of people and organisations that dare to push the boundaries of what we can do in our lives and in this world.
-We need to ask ourselves the difficult questions and start take action toward that big dream of ours.
-Understand what it takes and whether it’s worth it.
+As a part of spreading this message, Anders offers motivational speeches to help others ask themselves the difficult questions and start take action toward those big dreams and goals.
+Providing views on what it takes and whether it’s worth it.

 Honest.
 Personal.
 Raw.